gXLg/nullcord/docs/01_init.md

 2. `options: Object` - including following parameters:
   * `logger: EventEmitter` - more about logging in [Logging](02_logging.md)
-  * `internal: Object|'true'` - an object to look up
+  * `internal: Object|'null'|'true'` - an object to look up
-  what internal events are to be logged or `true` to use a prebuilt internal logger
+  what internal events are to be logged, `true` to use a prebuilt internal logger or you can use `null` or just leave out this option to disable logging of internal event

 ## methods